Network-to-Amazon VPC connectivity options - Amazon Virtual Private Cloud Connectivity Options

 Network latency, variability, and availability are dependent on internet conditions

-Customer managed endpoint is responsible for implementing redundancy and failover (if required)
+You are responsible for implementing redundancy and failover (if required)

-Customer device must support single-hop BGP (when leveraging BGP for dynamic routing)
+Remote device must support single-hop BGP (when leveraging BGP for dynamic routing)

-AWS Transit Gateway + VPN
+AWS Transit Gateway + AWS Site-to-Site VPN

 AWS managed IPsec VPN connection over the internet to regional router for multiple VPCs